neadie/data_Representation_Project/README.md

 ### Steps to run the application
+1. To download the project use command git clone https://github.com/neadie/data_Representation_Project
 1. Connect to mysql server via xammp click on start for both apache and MySql and click on Admin for mySql to open up phpMyAdmin.
 2. Click on the databases tab enter data_representation_project in Database name and click on create to create database.